yuriyivanenko/phase-3-scraping-flatiron-code-along/README.md

-# Object-Oriented Scraping
+# Scraping Code-Along

-## Objectives
+## Learning Goals

-* Scrape a web page's HTML using Nokogiri.
+* Scrape a web page's HTML using Nokogiri
-* Use scraped data to give attributes to Ruby objects.
+* Use scraped data to give attributes to Ruby objects
-* Write an object-oriented Scraper class.
+* Write an object-oriented Scraper class

-## Overview
+## Introduction

 One of the most common use-cases for web scraping involves you, the programmer, scraping data that you will then use to instantiate your own Ruby objects.
 In